Distributed Workers

 • SSH access works non-interactively from the manager to every worker.

-• A shared writable cluster path is mounted on every node with the same effective location.
+• A shared writable cluster path is visible on every node.
+The scheduler-side root is AGI_CLUSTER_SHARE; remote workers can see the same backing storage through an SSHFS mount at Workers Data Path.
 In cluster mode, do not rely on AGI_LOCAL_SHARE as a fallback.

 • uv and the required Python runtime are available on the manager and the remote workers.